LMS – External Tool Integration

 Canvas users interested in integrating external, third-party vendor tools for use in their courses need to follow the three step process defined below.

 A variety of add-on software tools that extend the functionality of a Learning Management System (LMS) are available.
-These tools are considered “external” because they are not applications owned by the University of Delaware and, even though they can be integrated with Canvas, they are not part of the software included in our agreements with either LMS vendor.
+These tools are considered “external” because they are not applications owned by the University of Delaware and, even though they can be integrated with Canvas, they are not part of the software included in our agreements with the LMS vendor.
 More faculty are requesting these external tools because textbook publishers often deliver textbook and courseware content online using an external tool.

 When integrating with an LMS, vendors often develop their tools using the Learning Tools Interoperability (LTI) standard.
 LTI is a standard protocol for delivering data between the LMS and the external software tool.
 This data might include grades, names, and other education data protected by federal law.